 Goulds Doubletrack

-Goulds Doubletrack winds up a canyon for about two miles and it’s actually a nice spin if you go slow and enjoy the view.
+Goulds Doubletrack winds up a canyon for about two miles.
+I actually thought that it was a nice spin if you go slow and enjoy the view.
 At the top of the climb, there’s still another half a mile of dirt road until you see the Goulds Rim singletrack to the right.

 Goulds Rim

-Goulds Rim is a mellow, meandering pedal through beautiful rolling hills and along the stunning rim of Goulds Canyon.
+I really like Goulds Rim and it was probably the highlight for me on the whole route.
+The singletrack is a mellow, meandering pedal through beautiful rolling hills and along the stunning rim of Goulds Canyon.
 Take a moment to stop and look at the myriad of rock and wildflower colors lining the bottom of the gorge!

 Gould